 By that time I was already on my way to graduating with a degree in marketing– a field that I chose purely based on what I thought was most practical and viable.
-Although I did find the subject interesting, it was a career choice made without a deeper sense of who I was and what my true capabilities were.
+Although I did find the subject interesting, it was a career choice made without taking my natural abilities and interests into consideration.

-As I became more self-aware through the inner work I was doing, I developed a longing to experience more purpose and meaning in my life outside the realm of my chosen profession and my daily existence.
+As I became more self-aware through the inner work I was doing, I developed a longing to experience more purpose and meaning in my life.

 It seemed that “text book knowledge” was insufficient.
-I had to test out all these newly learned theories and tools in the real world by going through both personal and professional experiences that could give me the insights that I needed to fill in the missing pieces of my puzzle.
+I had to test out all these newly learned theories and tools in the real world by going through both personal and professional experiences that could give me the insights that I needed.

-After over a decade of searching, I have come to accept the intuitive, and often, times ambiguous process of self discovery.
-Much like peeling the multiple layers of an onion, with each experience we have an opportunity to peel off the layers of our conditioning to get closer to our core being.
+After over a decade of searching, I realized that self discovery is like peeling the multiple layers of an onion.
+With each experience we have an opportunity to peel off layers to get closer to our core being.

-- Lacking the awareness to pick up on signs and clues: It seems that life has a natural flow to it that brings in experiences and people that are instrumental in the unraveling process.
-If we don’t remain open and maintain a steady awareness, we will miss out on valuable clues.
-Some of the things that can prevent us from picking up on these hints include having a low self-esteem, a negative mindset or simply being too distracted by daily living.
+1. Lacking the awareness to pick up on signs and clues: Life has a natural flow to it that brings in experiences and people that are instrumental in the unraveling process.
+If we don’t remain open, we miss out on valuable clues.
+Some of the things that can prevent us from picking up on these hints are low self-esteem, a negative mindset or being distracted.

-- Assuming that finding your purpose is a linear and straightforward process: Discovering your purpose is a learning experience that will require some trial and error on your part.
-It is not a static, one-and-done process.
+2. Assuming that finding your purpose is a linear and straightforward process: Discovering your purpose is a learning experience that requires trial and error.
+It’s not a static, one-and-done process.
 It’s dynamic.
 There will be times when things may seem foggy, and other times when you could get a series of breakthroughs.
 We have to accept that there is an ebb and flow of this intuitively-driven process.

-- Trying to replicate others success: Often times we get tempted to replicate the success of certain people who inspire us, or whose path seems appealing to us.
-From a tactical perspective, this makes sense, but we have to understand that our intention for following the same path could be very different from theirs, and we need to be clear about what it is before following their footsteps.
+3. Attempting to replicate others success: Often times we get tempted to replicate the success of certain people who inspire us, or whose path seems appealing to us.
+From a tactical perspective, this makes sense, but our intention for following the same path could be very different from theirs, and we need to be clear about what it is before following their footsteps.

-- Assuming that your life purpose can only be expressed in your career: Most people limit the expression of their values and purpose to what they do for living, when this does not have to be the case.
-We can express our purpose in a variety of avenues, such as volunteer work, our hobbies, and in our own personal lives.
+4. Assuming that your life purpose can only be expressed in your career: Most people limit the expression of their purpose to what they do for living, when this does not have to be the case.
+We can live out our purpose in a variety of avenues, such as volunteer work, hobbies, and our passion projects.

-- Making your life purpose all about you: Discovering our purpose is an essential part of building our self-awareness as it gives us an opportunity to express our authentic voice and talents.
-However, our purpose can only be truly meaningful if it has a positive impact on your family, friends, society, and even sometimes the rest of the world.
+5. Making your life purpose all about you: Discovering our purpose is a process of self-discovery that makes us aware of our talents and motives.
+However, our purpose becomes truly meaningful if it has a positive impact on your family, friends, community, and sometimes, the rest of the world.

-Ultimately, your life purpose is meant to be a beacon that sheds light on where you should be focusing your energies and resources on, so that you can bring more perspective and meaning into your everyday existence.
+Ultimately, your life purpose is a beacon that sheds light on where you should be focusing your energies and resources on, so that you can bring more perspective and meaning into your everyday existence.

 All my best on your journey,